apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 };
 {% endhighlight %}

-You can see that it defines a virtual table with methods that File subclasses will have to implement, because `THFile` is an abstract class (it has no constructors).
+You can see that it defines a [virtual method table](https://en.wikipedia.org/wiki/Virtual_method_table) with pointers to funcions that `THFile` subclasses will have to implement (`THFile` is an abstract class - it has no constructors).
 Other structs are defined as such:

 {% highlight c %}
 typedef struct THDiskFile__